qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/core/property_features.rst

 =======================

   * Multi value support.
 Support to store different values for init, inheritance, style and user including a automatic fallback mechanism between them.
   * Inheritance support.
-Inhertitance of properties defined by a parent widget e.g. inherit enabled from a groupbox to all form elements.
-Uses the inheritance if the computed value would be ``undefined`` or explicitly set to ``inherit``.
-The getter simply returns ``inherit`` for inheritable properties which are otherwise unset.
+Inheritance of properties defined by a parent widget e.g. inherit enabled from a groupbox to all form elements.
+Uses the inheritance if the computed value would be ``undefined`` or explicitly set to ``"inherit"``.
+The getter simply returns ``"inherit"`` for inheritable properties which are otherwise unset.
   * Blocks unintentionally ``undefined`` values in all setters with an exception.
 To reset a value one must use the ``reset`` or ``unstyle`` method which are available too.
   * Overriding of a value by setting a property explicitly to ``null``
-  * Properties must be explicitly configured as ``nullable`` (like in .Net).
+  * Properties must be explicitly configured as ``"nullable"`` (like in .Net).
 The default is ``false`` which means that incoming ``null`` values will result in an exception.
   * Accessing nullable properties with ``undefined`` values will result in a normalization to ``null``.

 .. _pages/property_features#convenience: